-- Parents persist in family literacy programs longer than in other adult literacy programs - Parents' attitudes about education improve - Parents' reading achievement increases. - Parents' writing ability improves - Parents' math and science knowledge increases. - Parents' knowledge about parenting options and child development increases - Parents' social awareness and self-advocacy increases - Parents enhance their employment status or job satisfaction - Parents and other family members become more involved in schools.
+- Persist in family literacy programs longer than in other adult literacy programs - Attitudes about education improve - Reading achievement increases. - Writing ability improves - Math and science knowledge increases. - Knowledge about parenting options and child development increases - Social awareness and self-advocacy increases - Parents enhance their employment status or job satisfaction - Parents and other family members become more involved in schools.